 2019: Ongoing Curations

-The Stage will be exhibited at the Stamps Gallery at University of Michigan from June 14th through August 25th.
+The Stage was be exhibited at the Stamps Gallery at University of Michigan from June 14th through August 25th.

 From January 19th through April 7th, the Stage was exhibited at the Detroit Historical Museum as a part of our Salvaging Sound exhibit.